aadilmallick/my-notes-docusaurus/docs/software-development/01-clean-code.md

 **step 2) manage your data**

 Think through what your data looks like, what the tables will look like.

+1. Draw entity-diagrams, which are basically just SQL tables modeling how your data for your app looks like.
+2. Draw sequence diagrams, with flow between three actors: UI, API, DB.
 ## Enterprise Code

 ### managing complexity